Garfield AI Featured in Daily Express as Regulated Success Story Amid AI Finance Warnings

 The Daily Express article, authored by Personal Finance Reporter Rory Poulter, opens with a striking statistic: "more than one in five adults" are using artificial intelligence to research money matters, treating AI as their new "agony aunt."

-This consumer behavior trend creates both opportunity and serious risk.
+This consumer behaviour trend creates both opportunity and serious risk.
 While AI can provide genuine benefits when properly deployed, the Express warns that "the dangers of treating a chatbot like a financial adviser are mounting."

 Garfield: The Regulated Success Story